OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/cascade.md

 ```

 **Parameters**
-* mapType (0..\*) - Comma-delimited list of map types to cascade.
+* mapType (0..\*) - Comma-delimited list of map types used to process the cascade.
 If set, map types not in this list are ignored.
-* excludeMapType (0..\*) - List of map types to exclude from the cascade.
+* excludeMapType (0..\*) - Comma-delimited list of map types to exclude from processing the cascade.
 If set, all map types are cascaded except for those listed here.
 This parameter is ignored if `mapType` is set.
+* returnMapType (0..\*) - Comma-delimited list of map types to include in the resultset.
+If no value (the default), then this takes on the value of `mapTypes`. `*` returns all of a concept’s mappings; `false`/`0` will not include any mappings in the resultset.
 * method (0..1) - default=sourcetoconcepts; other option is `sourcemappings`.
 Controls cascade behavior via mappings, target concepts, or both.
 Note, to cascade everything (mappings, target concepts, and source hierarchy), use `method=sourceToConcepts` and `cascadeHierarchy=true`
   * sourceMappings: cascade only mappings and not target concepts and not source hierarchy
   * sourceToConcepts: cascades mappings and target concepts